summerbasehart/jobBoard/README.md

     2. "cd client"
     3. "npm i"
     4. "cd ../MongoDB"
-    5. {{Here you must run mongorestore to restore the dummy database in MongoDB/testApp, it can be edited afterwards}}
+    5a. {{Here you must run mongorestore to restore the dummy database in MongoDB/testApp, it can be edited afterwards}}
+    5b. {{If mongorestore does not work, "home.json" in source folder must be added to "pages" collection, and all other data can be created in app.}}